 |Two small waterfalls flow from the rocks in a natural rock wall.|

-Not surprisingly, the cost for the rental car was almost as much as the rent.
+Not surprisingly, the cost of the rental car was almost as much as the rent.
 Undoubtedly, we could have easily saved quite a bit if we’d used a taxi three or four times a week.
-In this case, the freedom of coming at going at our leisure proved to be worthwhile.
+In this case, the freedom of coming and going at our leisure proved to be worthwhile.

 |Clouds rolling in.|